marcelcastrobr/aws-sa-task/README.md

 - Create and provision AWS infrastructure deployments predictably and repeatedly.
 - Leverage AWS products such as Amazon EC2, Elastic Load Balancing, and Auto Scaling as "infrastructure as a code".

-The picture below provides an illustration on how the web server application example using CDK can be used to deploy
+The picture below provides an illustration on how the web server application example using CDK can be  deployed.

 ![image-20210525120054307](README.assets/aws-sa-cdk.png)